-Short CV: Sachin Lodha is part of TCS's Corporate Research and Innovation team.
-Currently he heads TCS’s Cybersecurity and Privacy research that is working on diverse problems pertaining to trustworthy AI, de-risking cloud, securing IoT, privacy by design and strengthening the carbon layer.
-He has special interest in data privacy and related topics.
-His efforts on that front have led to multiple research papers, patents, and award-winning innovations that are now available as commercial TCS products.
+Short CV: Sachin Lodha is part of TCS's Corporate Research and Innovation team and heads its Cybersecurity and Privacy research that is working on diverse problems pertaining to trustworthy AI, de-risking cloud, quantum resilience, privacy by design, and human aspects.
+He has a special interest in data privacy and related topics.
+His efforts on that front have led to multiple research papers, patents, and award-winning innovations that are available as commercial TCS products.

-Lodha graduated with a BTech in Computer Science and Engineering from the Indian Institute of Technology Bombay in 1996 and received his PhD in Computer Science from Rutgers University (USA) in 2002.
-Since then he has been with TCS Innovation Labs - TRDDC in Pune.
-He was awarded the TCS Distinguished Scientist Award in 2011 for his sustained and high-impact contributions to research and business.
+Sachin Lodha graduated with a B.Tech. in Computer Science and Engineering from IIT Bombay and received his Ph.D. in Computer Science from Rutgers University, USA in 2002.
+He has been with TCS Innovation Labs in Pune ever since then.
+He is the first recipient of the TCS Distinguished Scientist Award for his sustained and high-impact contributions to research and business.

 Title of Talk 1: Fun with Algorithms